Featured image for Why Texas 67 Systems Runs on Docker and Open Source

 • Easy!Appointments as a planned scheduling tool

-The goal is not to run a lot of software just for the sake of it.
-The goal is to build a stack with purpose.
-Every service should earn its place.
-It should solve a problem, save time, improve control, reduce confusion, or open the door to better service.
+The goal is not to run a lot of software for the sake of it.
+The goal is to build a stack with a reason behind it.
+Every service should solve a problem, save time, improve control, reduce confusion, or make support more reliable.

-It is the story of building a business system that is practical, understandable, and truly yours.
+This is not just a list of containers.
+It is the start of a business system that is practical, understandable, and actually owned by the business using it.

 Sources